aadi1003/Secure_Blink_Assignment/README.md

   <li>API Request Method :-  POST</li>
   <li>url:- http://localhost:5000/api/auth/login</li>
   <h5>You have to pass email ,password  in the  "Body => raw" </h5>
+  <li>Note :- Mention the email & password by which you have registered</li>
   <li>
     {
     "email":"your email id",